European tendering can be learned: Awarded, not yet completed

 The tender has been completed, the contract has been awarded, and the contract has been signed; so, we're done!
 I disagree.
-A common situation is that a tender is seen as a standalone process within an organization, but in my opinion, a tender is part of an ongoing process.
-When a tender has been completed for a (new) service or product, it is essential not to simply close the book on that tender.
-In my previous blogs (part 1 and part 2), I described the lessons learned before and during the tendering process.
+A common situation is that a tender is seen as a standalone process within an organization, but a tender is part of an ongoing process.
+When a tender has been completed for a new service or product, it is essential not to simply close the book on that tender.
+Lessons learned before and during the tendering process are important to consider.

 Een veel voorkomende situatie is dat een aanbesteding als een losstaand proces wordt gezien binnen een organisatie, maar mijns inziens is een aanbesteding onderdeel van een doorlopend proces.

 A tender is sometimes seen as a standalone process.
-In many ways, as previously mentioned in my blogs, this can lead to the loss of knowledge, money, and/or time.
+In many ways, this can lead to the loss of knowledge, money, or time.
 Therefore, find a way to make a tender an integral part of an ongoing process.
 A tender, transition, and contract execution are not separate processes but components of a chain.
 By smoothly connecting these links, time, money, and energy can be saved, ultimately benefiting the overall process's quality.

 • Establishing a communication structure